EnigmaCurry/blog.rymcg.tech/content/blog/k3s.md

    account.)
  * This can be used for small self-hosted apps and development purposes.
  * You will create an attached volume for pod storage.
- * You will set up a DigitalOcean firewall.
+ * You will setup a DigitalOcean firewall.
  * You will install [Traefik](https://traefik.io) (v2) as an ingress controller for your cluster.
 This allows you to expose your pods to the internet and automatically generate ACME (Let's Encrypt) certificates for TLS/SSL